One protein is all you need: Experiments

 \subsection{Protein Fitness Prediction}

 The task of protein fitness prediction is to accurately order mutations of a protein based on their disruptive/favorable effects on protein functioning.

 \paragraph{Evaluation Setup.}

 We evaluate the models using ProteinGym, the state-of-the-art fitness prediction benchmark \citep{notin2024proteingym}, focusing on its well-established zero-shot setup.
 Since the zero-shot setup only provides a test set without any data split, we also validate \methodname on independent data.
-To achieve this, we create a new fitness prediction dataset mined from MaveDB, a public repository containing datasets from Multiplexed Assays of Variant Effect (MAVEs) \citep{esposito2019mavedb}.
-Following ProteinGym, we measure performance on both datasets using Spearman correlation between predicted and experimental fitness values.
+To achieve this, we create a new fitness prediction dataset mined from MaveDB, a public repository of Multiplexed Assays of Variant Effect (MAVEs) \citep{esposito2019mavedb}.
+Following ProteinGym, we report Spearman correlation between predicted and experimental fitness values.

 \paragraph{Results.}

 \methodname consistently enhances fitness prediction performance of all the tested models across varying model scales (35M and 650M parameters for both ESM2 and SaProt; 110M for ProSST) and both datasets, i.e., test ProteinGym (\Cref{tab:fitness_test}) and validation MaveDB (\Cref{tab:fitness-val}).
 Notably, ProSST + \methodname sets a new state of the art on the ProteinGym benchmark (Spearman correlation coefficients calculated for individual deep mutational scanning experiments (DMSs) have statistically significant difference according to a paired t-test with p < 0.05).